ripanmukherjee/Robotic-Greeter/Development/Face_Recognition_Code/README.rst

     >> import cv2

+If cv2 import successfully, then you no need to install it again.
+But if you get an error "ImportError: No module named cv2" then you need to install it.

 OpenCV is an extra module that you need to import here to run this code.
 To install OpenCV, please go to the OpenCV_Installation_ folder.
 Also, you can find the same folder inside the Installation_Documents_ folder.